AkhilRamani/Cloud.Zeonlabs-Cloud-Download-App_frontend-/README.md

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

 ### Code Splitting

+Code splitting is one of the most compelling features of webpack.
+This feature allows you to split your code into various bundles which can then be loaded on demand or in parallel.
 This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

 ### Analyzing the Bundle Size